sydasif/docker-for-networking/README.md

 ### Install Docker Engine

-* Update the apt package index, and install the latest version of Docker Engine and containerd, or go to the next step to install a specific version:
+* Update the apt package index, and install the latest version of Docker Engine and container, or go to the next step to install a specific version:

 ```console
 sudo apt-get update